BFieguth/brisk/docs/source/users/using_experiment_groups.rst

 The ``ExperimentGroup`` object is used to define a group of experiments.
 This can be used to help organize your experiments.
 The ``ExperimentGroup`` class also allows you to override the default settings for a set of experiments.
-This allows you to test out different values without having to change the configuration file.
+This allows you to test out different values without having to change the configuration files.

 Modify DataManager